 The only treatment for celiac disease is to follow a gluten-free diet, that is, to avoid all foods that contain wheat including spelt, triticale, and kamut, rye, and barley.
 For most people, following this diet will stop symptoms, heal existing intestinal damage, and prevent further damage.

-Gluten-free Food in Lake St. Cafe
+Wheat-free Food in the Cafe

 The bakery offers a variety of items for your sweet tooth, including pies, cakes and cookies.
 We also make our own bread (including vegan), bars and granola.
-All of the cheesecakes in the dessert case use our own recipe crust made with gluten-free ingredients so that those with gluten sensitivity can enjoy them.*
+All of the cheesecakes in the dessert case use our own recipe crust made with wheat-free ingredients so that those with gluten sensitivity can enjoy them.*

 If you ever have any questions about any product at Oryana, please don’t hesitate to ask someone…we take great pride in our customer service and product knowledge.